chef-boneyard/private-chef-administration/source/installation/ha.rst

 With synchronization complete, you are now ready to use DRBD on the bootstrap node - let Private Chef know by running:

-*Let private-chef-ctl know that you are ready to proceeed*
+*Let private-chef-ctl know that you are ready to proceed*

 .. code-block:: bash